peterthehan/runescape-text/README.md

 [4] Impacts rendering times.
 Prefer integer values less than or equal to 60.

 [5] Impacts rendering times.
-More info [here](https://github.com/twolfson/gif-encoder#setqualityquality).
+More information [here](https://github.com/twolfson/gif-encoder#setqualityquality).

+#### WordWrapOptions

-**wordWrapOptions** is an Object whose property information can be found [here](https://github.com/jonschlinkert/word-wrap#options).
+Property information can be found [here](https://github.com/jonschlinkert/word-wrap#options).
 The defaults chosen by this module are listed below:

 | Property | Default                  |
 | -------- | ------------------------ |